CVanchieri/CS-ProblemSolvingFrameWork/Installing-Python-3-and-pipenv.md

 10. Click `New`
 11. Paste that path from step 5 into the new entry slot.
 Make sure there aren't any quotes around it.
 12. Click `OK`, `OK`, `OK`.
+13. Relaunch any shells you have open.
-13. Now you should be able to just run `pip` and `pipenv` in Powershell without putting `py -m` in front of it.
+14. Now you should be able to just run `pip` and `pipenv` in Powershell without putting `py -m` in front of it.

 #### Pipenv official instructions